giripranay/ResGen/README.md

 # ResGen: AI-Powered Resume Generation 🚀

-ResGen (Resume Generation) is a cutting-edge project designed to revolutionize the way you create and tailor your resumes.
-Leveraging the power of Large Language Models (LLMs), ResGen intelligently analyzes job descriptions and your existing resume to generate a dynamic, ATS-friendly resume that highlights your most relevant skills and experience.
-This project is inspired by and gives credit to the work done on [MyResumo](https://github.com/AnalyticAce/MyResumo) by AnalyticAce.
+ResGen (Resume Generation) is a project that helps you create and customize your resumes.
+It uses AI to look at job descriptions and your current resume, then makes a new resume that focuses on the most important skills and experience.
+This new resume is designed to be easily read by computer systems used by companies to manage job applications.
+This project was inspired by and gives credit to MyResumo by AnalyticAce.

 ## Project Description

-ResGen streamlines the resume creation process by automating the tedious task of tailoring your resume to each job application.
-It identifies key skills, dynamically generates work experience and projects relevant to the target role, and optimizes your existing content for maximum impact.
-Say goodbye to generic resumes and hello to personalized, targeted applications!
+The main idea behind project is to generate tailored resume based on job description and your current resume.
+We leverage the power LLMs to accomplish this task.

 ## Key Features